DefectDojo/django-DefectDojo/DOCKER.md

 ```zsh
 docker logs django-defectdojo_initializer_1
 ```

+Beware that when re-running the application several times, there may be several occurrences of "Admin password".
+In that case you should use the last occurrence.

 If you ran DefectDojo with compose before and you want to prevent the initializer container from running again, define an environment variable